Sapulpa in Creek County, Oklahoma — The American South (West South Central)

 Erected 1976 by John and Sally (Berryhill, No. CNB988) Bingman Family.

 Location.
 35° 59.909′ N, 96° 6.808′ W. Marker is in Sapulpa, Oklahoma, in Creek County.
 Marker is on Dewey Avenue (State Highway 66) near Main Street, on the right when traveling east.
+Building is along Historic Route 66.
 Touch for map.
-Building is along Historic Route 66.
 Marker is at or near this postal address: 14-20 East Dewey Street, Sapulpa OK 74066, United States of America.
+Touch for directions.

 Also see . . .